htran7228/Prime-Number-Calculation/README.md

 # Prime-Number-Calculation

-This is to be will runned and executed on Unix
+This is to be will runned and executed on Unix .
+It uses pipes to read and write the numbers from the child than outputs them into a text file.